tanberry/learnings/gitmagic.md

 NOTES:
 *   These commands only work if you `cd` into the actual dir where the untracked file is!
 However, you can run this one from the root: `git clean -f :/` (works as if you had run it in the root repo dir).

+### Port numbers
+To see what is running, and on what ports, use the command `sudo /usr/sbin/lsof -i -n -P | grep TCP | grep LISTEN`.

 ### Personal tokens

 Issue: if prompted for your password, you will need to use a "personal token" (post August 2021).
 For more info, refer to this [article](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)